basakritu/ML_projects/House_price_prediction/README.md

 ## Credits

 This project was developed by Rituparna Basak.
 It is based on the House Prices: Advanced Regression Techniques competition on Kaggle.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-I hope this helps!
-Let me know if you have any other questions or need further assistance.